StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Initial Setup.md

 ## 1. Add the Spezi View Modifier

-Set up the Spezi framework in your `App` instance of your SwiftUI application using the ``SpeziAppDelegate`` and the `@UIApplicationDelegateAdaptor` property wrapper.
+Set up the Spezi framework in your `App` instance of your SwiftUI application using the ``SpeziAppDelegate`` and the `@ApplicationDelegateAdaptor` property wrapper.
 Use the `View.spezi(_: SpeziAppDelegate)` view modifier to apply your Spezi configuration to the main view in your SwiftUI `Scene`:
 ```swift
 import Spezi